dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 > It's a problem that your own psychology burdens you with until the
 > end of time.
 If you're lucky, it's an `O(n)` problem and not a
+> polynomially complex problem.
+It could be something triggered by
+> your frenemies or a supervisor who mismanages you to degrade your
-> polynomially complex problem to be triggered.
-If it's a good
+> performance, *generally detaining you*.
+If it's a good sisyphean
-> sisyphean rock, it can regularly triggered by those lilliputian
+> rock, it can regularly triggered by those lilliputian wormtongue
-> wormtongue pricks who seek to burden you with all the timewasting
+> pricks who seek to burden you with all the timewasting rocks
-> rocks necessary to keep in that hole.
-You'd be surprised just how
+> necessary to keep you in that hole.
+You'd be surprised just how good
-> good "impartial" people are at doing this and how much they enjoy
+> "impartial" people are at doing this and how much they enjoy doing
-> doing it to me.
-It's a game that only works until the person wakes
+> it to me.
+It's a game that only works until the person wakes up.
-> up.

 ![Here, Sisyphus, Carry This Rock](/img/posts/2018-02-14-to-catch-a-butterfly-epistemic-miracles-of-serendipity/sisyphus.jpg)